Khovanov spectra for tangles: Combinatorial tangle invariants

 \subsection{The initial invariant}

 In this section, we will construct combinatorial tangle invariants as equivalence classes of multifunctors to the Burnside multicategory.
-Explicity, to the $2n$ points $[2n]_{\std}\subset(0,1)$, we associate the functor from the \textsf{M}ulticategory $\mHshape{n}$ to the \textsf{B}urnside multicategory $\mBurnside$
+Explicitly, to the $2n$ points $[2n]_{\std}\subset(0,1)$, we associate the functor from the multicategory $\mHshape{n}$ to the Burnside multicategory $\mBurnside$

 and to a tangle diagram $T\in\TangleDiags{m}{n}$ connecting $\{0\}\times\{0\}\times[2m]_{\std}$ to $\{0\}\times\{1\}\times[2n]_{\std}$, we associate the pair $(\mTinvNF{T},N_+)$, where $\mTinvNF{T}$ is the functor